Yes, BMI Is An Outdated System—But Here’s Why We Still Use It

 As the Health At Every Size movement becomes more popular, body mass index (or BMI) has come under the microscope for not being an accurate reflection of a person’s health.

 So if that’s the case, why does the medical community—and SimpleHealth, in particular—still use it when recommending certain medications?
+And does weight affect birth control pills at all?
 We’ll explain it all below.

 First, what is BMI?